hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 The string `incoming` is an argument that will be passed to the `ArgumentParser` during the extraction.
 The parser will parse the string according to the parser's custom logic and it will return a parsed object.
 The parsed object may be a single object, array, collection, or any arbitrary object.
-It's up to the `ValueExtractor`'s implementor to understand the semantics of the parsed argument object.
+It is up to the `ValueExtractor`'s implementor to understand the semantics of the parsed argument object.

-For now, it's **not** possible to register a custom `ArgumentParser`, thus a default parser is used.
+For now it is **not** possible to register a custom `ArgumentParser`, thus a default parser is used.
-It follows a `pass-through` semantic, which means that the string located in the square-brackets is passed `as-is` to the `ValueExtractor.extract()` method.
+It follows a `pass-through` semantic, which means that the string located in the square brackets is passed "as is" to the `ValueExtractor.extract()` method.

 Please note that using square brackets within the argument string is not allowed.